mindbrainlab/qunex_tutorials/guides/nuisance_signal_regression.md

 smoothing performed during minimal preprocessing.
 If desired, this erosion can be turned off by setting the `--shrinknsroi` parameter to false.

-**Exclusion of brain areas from the whole brain mask**.
+**Exclusion of brain areas from the whole-brain mask**.
 A researcher may wish to exclude certain brain areas from the calculation of the whole brain signal.
 For example, if a researcher is interested in functional connectivity between a set of brain regions or in computing a seed map of functional connectivity with a particular region, they may wish to exclude that region(s) from the calculation of the global signal.
-This is enabled by the `--wbmask` parameter, which can be either a `.names` ROI definition file or a binary mask that identifies all voxels that should not be included in the whole brain nuisance signal mask.
+This is enabled by the `--wbmask` parameter, which can be either a `.names` ROI definition file or a binary mask that identifies all voxels that should not be included in the whole-brain nuisance signal mask.

 **Inclusion of additional regions for the nuisance signal extraction**.
 At times, a researcher may wish to extract nuisance signals from one or more additional